 User-written logs are written to Cloud Logging by the user in one of the common ways that users write their own logs: using the logging agent, the Cloud Logging API, or the Cloud Logging client libraries.
 User-written logs contain information related to their custom applications and services.

-As a counterexample, App Engine writes logs to Cloud Logging on behalf of the user's software; these aren't considered user-written logs because in that case, App Engine is writing the logs to Cloud Logging on the user's behalf.
+As a counterexample, App Engine writes logs to Cloud Logging on behalf of the user's software components; these component logs aren't considered user-written logs because, in that counterexample, App Engine is writing the logs to Cloud Logging on the user's behalf.

 Cloud Logging provides two kinds of security-related logs, Cloud Audit Logs and Access Transparency logs; details are as follows.